 glue-it.com has existed and has been online since 1998 – these pages are now about trying to bring it kicking and screaming into the 21st century with a major update and building all new pages in WordPress

 Stuck, want to know about the site, who we are or how to contact us?
-This is the page we have put together to try and answer all of those questions.
+This is the page we have put together to try and answer all of those questions about us.
 Have a look at what keeps me ticking in my gallery pages – Nigel Taylor

 If you keep posting on forums and would really like a gallery to show off your work then do email me and we can help.

 For any questions or ideas please drop us a line at: firstname.lastname@example.org

 We are always on the lookout for articles on model making and would like to hear from professionals, amateurs, shop owners, clubs and manufacturers.

 As you can see from our gallery pages the articles cover most forms of model making.
 The articles vary in length and depth of description, but all add to the wealth of information and hopefully will inspire someone else to have a go.

 Vacuum Engine – this article is by Mick Cherry.
 If you would like a gallery page that lists all of your work then drop me a line as we’re always looking for contributions.

 New product – if you are a manufacturer (big or small) and would like us to review a new product then drop us a line and we will see what we can do email@example.com.

 If you want to contribute then please add a comment and if you would like to add to the pages then again, drop me a line as we would love to hear from you.